PipedreamHQ/pipedream/docs/docs/workflows/errors/README.md

 ## Test mode vs. live mode

-When you're editing and testing your workflow, any unhandled errors will **not** raise errors as emails nor forward them to [error listeners](#process-errors-with-custom-logic-instead-of-email-using-the-errors-stream).
+When you're editing and testing your workflow, any unhandled errors will **not** raise errors as emails, nor are they forwarded to [error listeners](#process-errors-with-custom-logic-instead-of-email).
 Error notifications are only sent when a deployed workflow encounters an error on a live event.

 ## Process errors with custom logic, instead of email